 My Oil Pulling Routine

 First thing in the morning I put about one tablespoon full of coconut oil in my mouth and gently swish it around in and out of my teeth.
 Coconut solidifies at 75 degrees so it might take a second or two in my mouth to return to a liquid state.
-While oil pulling I am up and moving around, taking my dog out and feeding him, making my green juice, etc.
+While oil pulling I am up and moving around, taking my dog out and feeding him, making my green juice, checking emails, etc.

 Oil Pulling Pointers

 - Oil pulling should NOT replace brushing or flossing.
-Rather, it can added to your daily dental care practice.
+Rather, it can be added to your daily dental care practice.

 - Coconut oil is recommended by medical experts, due to having lauric acid, known for anti-microbial benefits.